justinjiajia/cloud_security/labs/lab_6.md

     IamInstanceProfile: !Ref EC2InstanceProfile
     ```

 15. Click *Save* to save the change.
-Visually, the *EC2InstanceProfile* will now be connected to the *EC2Instance* in the diagram, reflecting the attachment.
+Visually, the *EC2InstanceProfile* will now be encapsulated in the *EC2Instance* in the diagram, reflecting the attachment.

 16. Switch to the *Template* view to inspect the YAML code.
 You'll see all the changes have been applied in the corresponding sections.

 17. Scroll down to the bottom, and append the following code to the *Outputs* section to define two more pieces of output information.

     ```yaml